Workplace Accommodations for Light Sensitivity

 Why Should My Employer Provide Accommodations?

-It’s the law.
+First and foremost, accommodations are protected under law.
 Title 1 of the Americans with Disabilities Act states that an employer must provide reasonable accommodation to qualified individuals with disabilities who are employees or applicants for employment, except when such accommodation would cause an undue hardship.
-The statement might seem like a vague suggestion, but it has significant meanings behind certain words.
+The statement might seem vague, but it holds significant weight and enforcement.

-• Reasonable accommodations: Any change to the application and hiring process, the way a job is done, or the workplace environment that allows a qualified employee with a disability to perform the essential functions of a job.
+- Reasonable accommodations: Include any changes to the application and hiring process, the way a job is done, or the workplace environment that allows a qualified employee with a disability to perform the essential functions of a job.

-• Person with disabilities: Someone with a physical or mental impairment that substantially limits one or more major life activities, a person who has a history or record of such an impairment, or a person perceived as having an impairment.
+- Person with disabilities: Defined as someone with a physical or mental impairment that substantially limits one or more major life activities, a person who has a history or record of such an impairment, or a person perceived as having an impairment.

-• Qualified individuals: A person who is able to perform essential job functions in a position.
+- Qualified individuals: Defined as a person who is able to perform essential job functions in a position.
 Additional determining factors may include the skill required and the number of other employees who can fulfill the same duty.

-• Undue hardship: Excessively expensive changes or changes that represent a direct threat to others.
+- Undue hardship: Any financially detrimental changes changes or changes that represent a direct threat to others.

-Simply put, your employer must make reasonable changes to your workspace unless those changes are overly expensive or cause a direct threat.
+Simply put, your employer must make reasonable changes to your workspace unless those changes are outside of what is financially reasonable, or poses any direct threats.

 Are Migraines Covered Under ADA?